Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 .textfor code,.datafor initialized variables), the symbol table (a list of function and variable names the BOF references), and the relocation entries (instructions for fixing up addresses). - CoffeeLdr allocates memory and maps sections.

-VirtualAllocis called to allocate memory with read-write-execute (RWX) permissions.
+VirtualAlloc(the standard Windows API for reserving and committing pages of virtual memory directly from the OS) is called to allocate memory with read-write-execute (RWX) permissions — the page is simultaneously writable (so the loader can copy code into it) and executable (so the CPU can later run that code).
+RWX pages are highly suspicious from an EDR perspective because legitimate code rarely needs them; this is one of the inherent OPSEC tradeoffs of a runtime loader like CoffeeLdr.
 The.textand.datasections from the COFF file are copied into this allocation.
-Note: the.bsssection (where zero-initialized globals would normally go) is not mapped by CoffeeLdr — this is the root cause of the .bss pitfall described in Part 5. - CoffeeLdr resolves DFR symbols.
-The symbol table contains entries like
+Note: the.bsssection (where zero-initialized globals would normally go) is not mapped by CoffeeLdr — this is the root cause of the .bss pitfall described in Part 5.

 .textcontains placeholder addresses (since the compiler did not know where the code would be loaded).
 CoffeeLdr walks the relocation entries and patches each placeholder with the actual runtime address calculated in the previous step. - CoffeeLdr calls